 For flights under 7–8 hours, premium economy is often 60–70% cheaper than business class with 80% of the comfort.
 The gap in comfort between business and premium economy narrows significantly at night on 6-hour transatlantic routes.
 Price the two and question whether the business cabin upgrade is worth 3x the fare.

-11. Consider “Error Fares” Via Airfarewatchdog and Secret Flying
+11. Consider Error Fares Via Secret Flying and Airfarewatchdog

 Airline pricing errors — where a $2,000 business class seat briefly shows as $200 due to a human or algorithmic mistake — happen several times per week globally.
 Sites like Secret Flying and Airfarewatchdog aggregate these instantly.
-You need to book immediately and check terms: error fares are sometimes honored, sometimes cancelled with a refund.
+You need to book immediately and check terms: error fares are sometimes honoured, sometimes cancelled with a refund.

-12. Book “Mistake” Transatlantic Off-Season
+12. Book Transatlantic in the Shoulder Season

 Transatlantic routes (London–New York, London–Miami) have dramatically cheaper fares in shoulder and off-season windows: October–November and January–March.
 A business class seat that costs £3,500 in June can be found for £1,100 in November on the same carrier.

-13. Use Iberia Avios for Short-Haul Spain (the Best-Kept Secret in Points Travel)
+13. Use Iberia Avios for Short-Haul Spain

 Iberia Plus is one of the most underrated frequent flyer programs in the world.
 Short-haul flights within Europe can be redeemed for as few as 4,500 Avios one way.
 Avios can be earned via British Airways, Iberia, Aer Lingus, LEVEL, and many credit cards.
-For UK travelers, this is the highest-value use of Avios by redemption rate.
+For UK travellers, this is the highest-value use of Avios by redemption rate.

-14. The “First Class Upgrade Bid” at Check-In
+14. The First Class Upgrade Bid at Check-In

 Most major airlines — British Airways, Lufthansa, United, American — now offer upgrade bid programs 24–72 hours before departure.
 These allow economy passengers to bid for business or first class seats that would otherwise fly empty.
 On some routes, successful bids come in 50–70% below the published upgrade price.